amegeddon/plaspenmynydd/README.md

 There was some deviation from the original wireframes:

 * The inclusion of a text box 'Visit Plas Penmynydd: the birthplace of a Royal Dynasty' along with a down icon linking to visiting information.
-This was suggested by my mentor, Richard Wells, who was concerned the user might feel lost in the hero image.
+This was a design choice made out of concerned that the user might feel lost in the hero image.
 The addition of this text box serves to improve the users experience of navigating the page.

 * The exclusion of social media links in the footer, this was owing to the house owners request not to have to involve themselves in socials.